ACADEMY OF SCHOLARS: Advisor-Margaret Piela

 SUSTAINABLE TRANSPORTATION EDUCATION PROGRAM (STEP): Advisor-Henrietta Jutson

-The Sustainable Transportation Education Program (STEP) is a collaborative effort with North Carolina State University’s NC Solar Center in the College of Engineering and the College of Education.
-The purpose of the STEP program is to prepare students to become immersed in learning about the electrification of transportation through project and competition.
+The Sustainable Transportation Education Program (STEP) is a collaborative effort with North Carolina State University’s Freedom Center, College of Engineering, and the College of Education.
+The purpose of the program (STEP) is to immerse students in learning about the electrification of transportation through solar projects and competition.

 TSA is a student organization devoted exclusively to the needs of students interested in technology.
-It is open to students enrolled in or who have completed an IST Academy of Engineering course.
-Members learn through competitive events and the diversity of activities covering a wide variety of areas in science technology, engineering and math (STEM)
+Members learn through competitive events that feature diverse activities in the areas of science, technology, engineering, art, and math (STEAM).

-TOTAL IMAGE & GENTLEMEN OF DISTINCTION: Advisors-Janice Daniels and Patricia Richardson
+TOTAL IMAGE & GENTLEMEN OF DISTINCTION: Advisor: Janice Daniels

-Total Image Club and Gentlemen of Distinction is a club for young ladies and young men, organized for the sole purpose of creating and/or promoting a more positive attitude and interaction among students at Jack Britt High School and their community.
+Total Image and Gentlemen of Distinction are clubs for young ladies and young men, organized for the sole purpose of creating and/or promoting a more positive attitude and interaction among students at Jack Britt High School and their community.
 The objective of the club is one of self-improvement through heightened student morale, camaraderie among peers, self-esteem, dignity, and service to the community.
 Through activities designed to exemplify the stated objective, the organization promotes a positive image and provides opportunities for high school students to become role models.
-Some of the activities include, but are not limited to, “Dressing For Success” every other Wednesday, providing Thanksgiving Love Boxes for needy families in the community, Teacher Appreciation gifts, team building exercise (held during monthly meetings), and various social gatherings (i.e. Christmas dinner, skating, etc…)
+Some of the activities include, but are not limited to, “Dressing For Success” every other Wednesday, Team Building Exercises (held during monthly meetings), providing Thanksgiving Love Boxes for needy families in the community, Teacher Appreciation gifts, Backpack Buddies, and various community service activities.

 The purpose of the Tri-M National Honor Society is to inspire music participation, create enthusiasm for scholarship, stimulate a desire to render service, and promote leadership in the music students of secondary schools.